moj-analytical-services/splink/docs/dev_guides/changing_splink/development_quickstart.md

 Miniforge is great because it defaults to the community-curated conda-forge channel, and it installs the `mamba` CLI by default, which is generally faster than the `conda` CLI.

+Before you'll be able to run the `mamba` command, you need to run `~/miniforge3/mamba init` for your shell -- e.g. `~/miniforge3/mamba init` for Bash or `~/miniforge3/mamba init zsh` for zsh.

 ##### Conda packages